JevgenijOVC/final_project_V2/README.md

 **Usage**
 1. Access the application in your web browser at http://localhost:8000.
-2. Log in using your superuser account or create a new account with appropriate permissions.
+2. Login using your superuser account or create a new account with appropriate permissions.